mdbentaleb/Cub3D_42/README.md

 ./cub3d maps/map1.cub
 ```

-* A window opens with a 3D map
 * You can move within the map
 * Walls and floors are rendered in 3D
 * Wall collision prevents walking through walls

----